o3de/community/process-docs-and-markdown/discord-moderation-guidelines.md

 Conflict resolution is an essential skill for moderators.
 Here are some conflict resolution techniques that can help moderators to manage conflict within the community:

-* **Active listening**: This involves giving your full attention to the person speaking, avoiding interruptions and distractions, and asking clarifying questions to ensure you understand their perspective.
+* **Active listening:** This involves giving your full attention to the person speaking, avoiding interruptions and distractions, and asking clarifying questions to ensure you understand their perspective.
 * **Reframe the conflict:** Reframing the conflict involves looking at the issue from a different perspective or in a different light.
 This can help to shift the focus from the problem to a solution, and can help to identify areas of common ground.
-* Empathy: Empathy is the ability to understand and share the feelings of another person.
+* **Empathy:** Empathy is the ability to understand and share the feelings of another person.
 Showing empathy can help to build trust and rapport with both parties involved in the conflict.
 * **Separate the people from the problem**: This technique involves focusing on the issue at hand and not on the people involved.
 By doing this, you can avoid personal attacks and instead focus on finding a solution to the conflict.
 * **Seek common ground:** Identifying areas of agreement between the parties involved in the conflict can help to build a foundation for a resolution.
 This technique involves finding shared values or interests that both parties can work towards.
-* **Brainstorm solutions**: Encouraging both parties to come up with potential solutions to the conflict can help to create a sense of ownership and collaboration in the resolution process.
+* **Brainstorm solutions:** Encouraging both parties to come up with potential solutions to the conflict can help to create a sense of ownership and collaboration in the resolution process.
 This technique involves generating a range of ideas and exploring them together to find the best possible solution.
 * **Evaluate options:** Evaluating the potential solutions and choosing the one that is most practical and acceptable to both parties involves weighing the pros and cons of each option and selecting the one that meets the needs of all involved.
-* **Communicate the solution**: Clearly communicating the resolution to both parties involves explaining the decision reached and ensuring that both parties understand their roles and responsibilities in maintaining the resolution.
+* **Communicate the solution:** Clearly communicating the resolution to both parties involves explaining the decision reached and ensuring that both parties understand their roles and responsibilities in maintaining the resolution.
 * **Follow up:** Following up with both parties to ensure that the resolution is working involves monitoring the situation and addressing any new issues that arise.
 This technique helps to ensure that the resolution is effective and sustainable.
-* **Seek outside help**: Seeking the assistance of a mediator or a higher-level administrator to help resolve the issue involves bringing in an impartial third party to help both parties reach a resolution.
+* **Seek outside help:** Seeking the assistance of a mediator or a higher-level administrator to help resolve the issue involves bringing in an impartial third party to help both parties reach a resolution.
 This technique can be useful in complex or difficult conflicts where the parties are unable to resolve the issue on their own.

 ### De-escalation Techniques